-ONFIDENTIALITY
+C ONFIDENTIALITY

-The panel assigned a complaint conducts investigations, often contacting the judge involved as well as witnesses.
+The Inquiry Panel assigned a complaint will conduct an investigation often contacting the judge involved as well as witnesses.
 The Commission and its staff are bound by a rule of confidentiality unless public disclosure is permitted by the Rules Relating to Judicial Conduct or by order of the Supreme Court.
-See Rule 607(a).
-One exception to the confidentiality rule exists if the panel gives written notice to the judge, prior to the judge's acceptance of a cease and desist order, that the order will be made public.
 Rule 611(a).
+An exception to the confidentiality rule exists if the panel issues a public cease-and-desist order.
+Rule 614(c).

 Other narrowly delineated exceptions to the rule of confidentiality exist.
-Rule 607(d)(3) provides a specific exception to the rule of confidentiality with regard to any information which the Commission or a panel considers relevant to current or future criminal prosecutions or ouster proceedings against a judge.
-Rule 607 further permits a confidentiality, waiver of Commission's or panel's discretion, to the Disciplinary Administrator, the Judges Assistance Committee, the Supreme Court Commission, Nominating the District Judicial Nominating Commissions, and the Governor with regard to nominees for judicial appointments.
+611(c)(3) provides a specific exception to the rule of confidentiality regarding any information that the Commission or a panel considers relevant to current or future criminal prosecutions or ouster proceedings against a judge.
+Rule 611(d) further permits waiver of confidentiality in Commission's or panel's discretion to the Disciplinary Administrator and the Judges Assistance Committee.
+Rule 611(e) permits a waiver of confidentiality, upon written request, to disclose complaint dispositions that find a violation of the Judicial Code to the Supreme Court Nominating Commission, District Judicial Nominating Commissions, and the Governor regarding nominees for judicial appointments.